galaxyproject/training-material/faq.md

 You want to add a new topic?
 You can check our [dedicated tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-topic/tutorial.html) and also contact us to discuss about it.

+# How can I give feedbacks?

+- tutorial level
+- contributions
+- issues

 # How is the content licensed?

 The content of this website is Creative Commons Attribution 4.0 ([License]({{ site.github_repository }}/LICENSE.md)).

 # How can I cite this effort?

 We wrote an [article](https://www.biorxiv.org/content/early/2018/04/05/225680) about our effort there.
-You can cite it
+You can cite it and then giving us some credit.